0xSero/partisia-docs/docs/smart-contracts/gas/how-to-get-testnet-gas.md

 - By default, the dashboard sets the transaction cost to 100k gas which is excessive for this transaction.
 The transaction should take approximately 60000 gas.
 - Execute the transaction - the specified account should now have gained approximately 100.000.000 gas (1M - TX cost).

-### Test your contract on the testnet
-Remember to use the testnet as it is the best way to exactly understand how much gas your contract is using.
-By testing your contract on the testnet and verify its cost on the blockchain you can implement exact costs when doing contract-to-contract or system-to-contract transactions.
-Developers can enhance gas cost with precision by using the testnet to understand exactly what it costs to use the testnet.